 About the Superfund Cleanup Process

 The Superfund cleanup process begins with site discovery or notification to EPA of possible releases of hazardous substances.
 Sites are discovered by various parties, including citizens, State agencies, and EPA Regional offices.
-Once discovered, sites are entered into the Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS), EPA's computerized inventory of potential hazardous substance release sites (search CERCLIS for hazardous waste sites).
+Once discovered, sites are entered into the Superfund Enterprise Management System (SEMS), EPA's computerized inventory of potential hazardous substance release sites (search SEMS for hazardous waste sites).
 Some sites may be cleaned up under other authorities.
 EPA then evaluates the potential for a release of hazardous substances from the site through these steps in the Superfund cleanup process.
 Community involvement, enforcement, and emergency response can occur at any time in the process.
 A wide variety of characterization, monitoring, and remediation technologies are used through the cleanup process.

 The preliminary assessment (PA) involves gathering historical and other available information about site conditions to evaluate whether the site poses a threat to human health and the environment and/or whether further investigation is needed.
 The preliminary assessment also helps identify sites that may need immediate or short-term response actions.